COLLABORATING FOR SHARED VISION

 Phase 1

-The process began with a thorough evidence mapping exercise conducted to identify shortcomings in the current peacebuilding ecosystem.
-This included the systematic review of scholarly and practitioner literature, as well as in-depth case studies of past peace processes and a series of consultations in 12 countries.
-The aim was to gain a comprehensive understanding of the peace ecosystem and identify key challenges and practical dilemmas in the field.
+The process began with a comprehensive evidence mapping exercise to identify shortcomings in the current peacebuilding ecosystem.
+This included a systematic review of scholarly and practitioner literature, in-depth case studies of past peace processes and a series of consultations in 12 countries.
+The goal was to develop a full understanding of the peace ecosystem and identify key challenges and practical dilemmas in the field.

 Phase 2